konstantinjdobler/atm-dev/README.md

 curl -sSf https://rye.astral.sh/get | bash
 ```

 The run `rye sync --no-lock --force` to install the dependencies from our `requirements.lock`.
 The dependencies are installed in `.venv/`.
+`rye` automatically shims `python` to use the virtual environment inside the project folder.
-You can actiavte the virtual environment with `source .venv/bin/activate`.
+You can also activate the virtual environment with `source .venv/bin/activate`.

 ## Running ATM
 ```sh